markbenschop/k8s-workshop/DEMO.md

 The workshop excercises we are going to do are in DEMO.md

-Create a directory where you manage the files you create and make it a git repo so you can save working versions.
+Create another directory where you manage the files you create and make it a git repo so you can save working versions.

     mkdir files
     cd files